Non-simple polarised abelian surfaces and genus 3 curves with completely decomposable Jacobians

 If $\alpha_i<\beta_i$, then we get the equation

 which has the unique solution $\gamma_i=\beta_i$.
 By counting the total number of possibilities for each $i$, we get the number $\mu(n,d)$. \end{proof}

-The aim of the rest of the paper is to show that the restriction of Proposition \ref{propmainEF} is in fact sufficient for the existence of elliptic curves with the given exponents, and that the locus $\mathcal{E}_d(m,n)$ where $m,n$ and $d$ satisfy Equation \eqref{sufficient} is irreducible.
-Finally as a consequence, Lemma \ref{phind} computes the number of irreducible components of $\mathcal{E}_d(n)$.
+The aim of the rest of the paper is to show that the restriction of Proposition \ref{propmainEF} is in fact sufficient for the existence of elliptic curves with the given exponents.
+Finally, as a consequence Lemma \ref{phind} computes the number of possible complementary exponents for $\mathcal{E}_d(n)$.